 Why Do We Use So Much Jargon?

-We talk about leading edge, cutting edge and bleeding edge.
-We're always on the edge of something.
+- We talk about leading edge, cutting edge, and bleeding edge.
+We’re always on the edge of something.

-Things are robust, seamless or scalable.
+- Things are robust, seamless, and scalable.

-Whatever happened to using plain English?
+Whatever happened to using plain language?